 Now that you think that is not the case, then let’s discuss what other reasons could be behind why baby turtles sleep a lot.

 During winter, the temperature will drop, and turtles genetically will get the sense to sleep.
 Baby turtles, too, will sense this and will go into brumation.
 Turtles are cold-blooded animals, so their body metabolism will act accordingly and go into hibernation.

 Turtles sense the air pressure dropping and lower humidity.
 If you are not using the heater for your baby turtle’s tank, they will sense that winter is coming and slow down their metabolism.

 Your baby turtle will typically sense winter if you haven’t installed a water heater, or you have turned it off for a long time.
 Check your water temperature using a thermometer, and you will know whether your water heater is functioning.

 If the water temperature is too low, then it could be the reason your baby turtle is sleeping a lot.
-Low-temperature water makes it harder for baby turtles to process and develop calcium because a low-temperature water causes drop in their metabolism.
+Low-temperature water makes it harder for baby turtles to process and develop calcium because low-temperature water causes a drop in their metabolism.

 So, maintain above the minimum temperature of water for your turtle according to their breed, and you will find them revitalized if the low temperature is the case of your baby turtle’s oversleeping.

 Turtles need a basking area where they can get enough UVA and UVB rays.
 In the wild, turtles bask for hours under the sun and get enough UV rays and heat.
 As they are cold-blooded animals, basking under the sun helps them maintain their body temperature.
 The absence of a basking spot will cause your turtle to feel cold and will sleep for a longer duration to control its body temperature.